pncl9500/evades-region-editor/README.md

 # Evades Region Editor
-This is a visual editor where you can import your own maps.
+This is a visual editor where you can import your maps.

-EvadesClassic Notice: Entities that are from evades.io will stay while custom entities don't.

 ## Region files from Evades.io
-if one or more region files are outdated in this repository, read [this](https://github.com/sonic3XE/evades-region-editor/discussions/3).
+The region files are currently cached from Google Drive folder "Evades.io Map Files".

+## Necessary fonts used for rendering Evades.io
+Fonts are from Microsoft Corporation and Monotype Corporation
+* Tahoma 7.04
+* Arial 7.03